SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 .. figure:: /images/BLAST_window.png
   :align: center

-The consensus options allows the user to choose how the program will call the consensus sequence of each assembly.
+The consensus options allows the user to choose how the program will call the consensus sequence of each contig.

 .. figure:: /images/BLAST_consensus_options.png
   :align: center